CatalaLang/catala/README.md

 This will install `opam`, the OCaml dependency manager and the base OCaml compiler.
 If you're on Windows, the simplest solution would be to use Cygwin or the Windows Subsystem for Linux.
+Catala has been tested with OCaml version 4.07.1.
+You can switch to this version by typing :

+    opam switch create 4.07.1

+or

+    opam switch 4.07.1

+if this version of OCaml is already installed.
 Next, install all the build dependencies with

     make install-dependencies